FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-14.md

-Regardless of the validity of all similar motivations, support for non-zero loss goals makes a search algorithm more user-friendly.
+Regardless of the validity of all similar motivations, support for non-zero loss goals makes a search algorithm applicable for a wider range of use cases than the approach defined in [RFC2544].
-[RFC2544] throughput is not user-friendly in this regard.

 Furthermore, allowing users to specify multiple loss ratio values, and enabling a single search to find all relevant bounds,